docsforadobe/after-effects-plugin-guide/docs/effect-details/parameter-supervision.rst

 Parameter Supervision
 ################################################################################

 Supervision means dynamically changing the values of some parameters based on the values of others.
-To supervise a parameter, set :ref:`PF_ParamFlag_SUPERVISE <effect-basics/PF_ParamDef.parameter-flags>` before adding it during *PF_Cmd_PARAMS_SETUP*.
+To supervise a parameter, set :ref:`PF_ParamFlag_SUPERVISE <effect-basics/PF_ParamDef.parameter-flags>` before adding it during *PF_Cmd_PARAM_SETUP*.
 Whenever it is changed, you will receive :ref:`PF_Cmd_USER_CHANGED_PARAM <effect-basics/command-selectors.messaging>`.
 The index (into the plug-in's parameter array) of the changed parameter is sent in the PF_UserChangedParamExtra (extra) param.
 During *PF_Cmd_USER_CHANGED_PARAM*, you may change the values *and* appearance of any of your parameters.

 ----